Russian Hill Crest

 West Penthouse 401 has 2,222 square feet of interior space plus its 645 square foot protected west deck.
 This 2 bedroom suite unit can be combined with east penthouse unit #400 to create a 3,635+ square foot full floor one of a kind residence.
 PRINT property statement.

 Russian Hill Crest was originally designed and built in 1914 as a three-story structure on the east end of the north west corner of Larkin and Chestnut streets.
 It was expanded shortly thereafter, tiered down the hill to the west, to become a 13-apartment seven-story building (on the west end) with ten units entering from Larkin Street and 3 units having individual entrances on Chestnut Street.
 Five levels have Golden Gate Bridge views.

 Its recent total structural renovation has included a new foundation system adding a new 13-car garage with Klaus German parking systems.
-Concrete piers were drilled to anchor the building into Russian Hill's rock substructure.
+More than 100 concrete piers were drilled to anchor the building into Russian Hill's rock substructure.

 All building mechanical systems, plumbing and electrical, have been replaced from the street to each unit including an all-new fire protection and unit annunciation system.
 All unit windows have been replaced with double paned Marvin systems many hand crafted to match the original formats.
-All units have individual forced air, gas furnaces and washer dryer hook-ups.
+All units have individual forced air gas furnaces and washer dryer hook-us.

 A new building "skin," new roofs and skylights complete this meticulous reconstruction.

 About the Architect